MITB-AUVTeam/GroundBot/README.md

-This is the testing space of the first ground bot of MITB AUV team
+This is the testing space of the first ground bot of MITB AUV team.